rill-js/delegate/README.md

 // Setup middleware.
 app.use(delegate())

-// Will add the #on method to the rill context. app.get('/', (ctx) => {
+// Now you can use `delegate.listen` to handle events for the current request. app.get('/', (ctx) => {
   // Here we listen for `keyup` events that match a `.search` element. delegate.listen('keyup', '.search', e => {